 The affiliate marketing business involves referring to a product or service by sharing it on your blog, website, social media, or podcast.

 You'll then earn a commission each time your target audience buys the product or service via a unique link in your recommendation.
-Other ways to promote affiliate programs include content marketing and display ads (such as display banners).
+Other ways to promote affiliate programs include content marketing leveraging different platforms, and display ads (such as display banners).

 While commissions payouts can vary from one program to another, I suggest looking into high ticket income affiliate programs with automated recurring commissions.

-Speaking of high ticket affiliate programs, be sure to check out my collection of 37 affiliate programs you can promote for generous commissions.
+Speaking of high ticket affiliate programs, be sure to check out my collection of best affiliate programs you can promote for generous commissions.